elcorto/pwtools/doc/source/written/install.rst

 Effects of missig dependencies:

-* BeautifulSoup and PyCifRW: You will get import warnings, some parsing classes and IO functions will not work (Cif and CML parsing currently) and some tests will fail.
+* PyCifRW: You will get import warnings, some parsing classes and IO functions will not work (Cif files) and some tests will fail.
   If you don't need that functionality, uncomment the warnings and import statements at the top of :mod:`~pwtools.parse` and :mod:`~pwtools.io`.
 * eos: :mod:`pwtools.eos.ElkEOSFit` and related tests won't work.
 * spglib: some symmetry finding functions in :mod:`~pwtools.symmetry` won't work